-If you are one of the many merchants charging your patrons a surcharge for using a credit card, you may be exposing your business to hefty fines and penalties if you’re not following the appropriate guidelines.
+If you are one of the many merchants charging your patrons a surcharge for using a A return of funds posted by the merchant back to the cardholder.
+These funds will be taken from the merchant’s bank account and posted by to the cardholder’s account. card, you may be exposing your business to hefty fines and penalties if you’re not following the appropriate guidelines.
 After a recent class-action lawsuit, the card brands have established new regulations regarding surcharging credit card payers.
 Charging a surcharge is allowed, but you have to make sure you’re following the stringent rules of this new regulation.

 As you may have heard, effective January 27, 2013, some merchants are permitted to surcharge customers for certain types of transactions.
-A payment card surcharge, also known as a checkout fee, is an additional fee that a merchant adds to a consumer's bill when he or she uses a card for payment.
+A payment card surcharge, also known as a checkout fee, is an additional fee that a A business that accepts credit cards for goods or services. adds to a consumer’s bill when he or she uses a card for payment.
 Here are some important things to be aware of regarding merchant surcharging:

 - The surcharge cannot exceed 4%

-- The surcharge amount must appear on the printed receipt (requires programming)
+- The surcharge amount must appear on the printed A hard copy of the description of the transaction that took place. (requires programming)

 - The merchant is required to inform customers of the surcharge at the point of entry and at the point of sale